nherriot/verv-flask/documents/README.md

 4. Use pip to install Flask-Injector
 5. Setup and install CouchDB

-## Work To Complete
-1. Create an endpoint 'getproduct'

 ## TODO Section
 The todo section is for me to make a list of things to solve during this setup process
 1) Python 3.6 is not installed onto the local machine.
 Find out how to install it manually or use docker containers.